Single-valued integration and double copy: Introduction

 \subsection{Contents}

-In Section \S\ref{sect: MotPeriods} we review the framework of motivic periods, define the single-valued pairing in a general context, and prove some of its abstract properties.
-In Section \S\ref{sect: Verdierduality} we review the formalism of Verdier duality, and prove the main integral formula for the single-valued periods of polar-smooth forms (Theorems \ref{thm:sv recipe general}, \ref{thm:sv recipe}).
-In Section \S\ref{sect: dRProj} we discuss separated mixed Hodge structures, whose motivic periods admit a projection map to de Rham periods.
+In Section \S\ref{sect: MotPeriods} we review the framework of matrix coefficients in Tannakian categories (`motivic' periods), define the single-valued pairing in a general context, and prove some of its abstract properties.
+In Section \S\ref{sect: Verdierduality} we review the formalism of Verdier duality, and prove the main integral formula for the single-valued periods associated to pairs of logarithmic forms (Theorems \ref{thm:sv recipe general}, \ref{thm:sv recipe}).
+In Section \S\ref{sect: dRProj} we discuss separated mixed Hodge structures, whose matrix coefficients admit a projection map to de Rham periods.
 We compute a formula for this map, and prove Theorem \ref{introthmseparated} amongst other things.
 Section \S\ref{par:sv functoriality} briefly considers some of the subtle functoriality properties of the single-valued integrals.

 There are many potentially interesting applications of this theory.
 In this paper, we study some of the very simplest examples, most of which are treated in \S\ref{sect: examples}.
 They include: regulators (for number fields) \S \ref{par:MT case}, periods of the universal elliptic curve leading to non-holomorphic Eisenstein series \S\ref{par: UnivElliptic}, Green's functions and N\'eron--Tate heights on curves \S\ref{par: Greens}, and multiple zeta values \S\ref{par: SVMZV}.
 We recast the theory of archimedean height pairings on curves in the language of de Rham periods, and provide an integral formula for single-valued multiple zeta values, for which no closed expression was previously known.
 We deduce that Deligne's associator, previously defined only via a fixed point equation involving the non-explicit action of a motivic Galois group \cite{brownSVMZV}, actually admits an elementary integral formula.